-Note If you have a version of the Relativity Data Client that supports the uninstall process, you should remove it prior to installing a newer version.
-See Removing the Relativity Data Client and Server Administrator (on page 37).
+Note If you have a version of the Relativity Data Client installed, you should remove it prior to installing a newer version.
+See Removing the Relativity Data Client and Server Administrator (on page 41).

 The Relativity Data Client and Relativity Server Administrator can be installed on a Windows workstation using either of the following methods: